HuyaneMatsu/hata/docs/ref/Client.md

 as `1`, then the client will launch up with the requested shard amount on first login.
 If `shard_count` is more than `1`, then it will use the passed amount.

+##### `intents`

+The intents of the client can be defined by passing it.
+Any `int` instance is accepted.
+If not passed as type [`IntentFlag`](IntentFlag.md) will be converted.
+When validating the intents, negative values will be interpretered as using all the intents, meanwhile if passed as positive, non existing intent flags are removed.

 ##### `**kwargs`

 These keyword arguments are set as instance attributes of the client.
 The type